baryluk/fnirsi-usb-power-data-logger/README.md

 Just run `sudo ./fnirsi_logger.py`

-(Note: Program requires root privileges at the moment, as the FNIRSI devices present itself as HID USB device, and not a serial port, so it is not easy to setup permissions for normal user.
-If you know some solution using udev let me know.)

 Data will be printed in real time to standard output.
 Feel free to save to file using standard shell file redirection or pipe to some other program.
 Program will exit if the connection is lost.